 Many forms of communication from your community can be used to create content.
 You can use feedback for talking points in email newsletters, social polls, or even add to your Sunday sermons (depending on the topic.)
 Keep in mind, this means both the good and the not-so-good feedback.
 When people see you taking notice of both the good and the bad, they’ll appreciate having a voice in their church and the sense of community in your congregation will flourish.

 This week, let’s focus on some glowing gems.
 Remember our conversation last week about asking people what they’re thankful for?
 Let’s look at that feedback and pick out a few comments–the ones that give you the warm and fuzzies or at least crack a smile–to share in a newsletter to your email list.
 What better way to start someone’s day than by sharing reminders of things to be thankful for?

-Want to receive website recommendations like this directly in your inbox?
+Want to receive more digital ministry advice like this directly in your inbox?

 Sign up below for the Faith Growth weekly newsletter.

 Don’t forget to check out our Digital Ministry Coaching page for more information on our coaching offerings.